 Can You Sue an Uninsured Driver?

-The first step is to contact a top car accident attorney in San Jose who will better be able to determine your legal options based on the facts of your case and the circumstances of the uninsured at-fault party.
+The first step is to contact a top car accident attorney who will better be able to determine your legal options based on the facts of your case and the circumstances of the uninsured at-fault party.
 Your lawyer will likely present you with two possible options: filing a claim against your own insurance company for uninsured motorist benefits and suing the uninsured driver for damages.
 Here’s what to know about each potential strategy.